 - Men whose father had testicular cancer are around 4 times more likely to develop it

 - Men with a brother who had testicular cancer are around 8 times more likely to develop it

-Some of the increase in risk is caused by changes in certain genes.
-Further research could lead to a test that identifies men at a higher risk of testicular cancer.
+Some of the increase in risk is thought to be caused by changes in certain genes.

 Men who are born with an abnormality of the penis and urethra called hypospadias are more likely to develop testicular cancer.